SoiZig

 See here for other yoga practice preparation/considerations, including how to position your computer/device in relationship to your mat and lighting.

-Zoom Group Yoga Nidrā Class Schedule
+Zoom GROUP Yoga Nidrā Classes

 • 30 Minute Classes:

-• Mondays, 7:30pm to 8pm (PST)
+• Mondays, 7:30pm to 8pm (PT)

 Sign Up Now

-Integral Yoga® Prenatal Hatha Classes
+Integral Yoga® PRENATAL Hatha

 • 1 or 2 blankets;